etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 be assumed that the buffer provided by a request is from kernel space or user space, any operation that accesses the userspace being erroneous.

-One of the simplest request handling function is presented below:
+One of the simplest request handling functions is presented below:

 .. code-block:: c